NikSays/mqttproxy-docker/README.md

 # mqttproxy-docker

-A container with SSH allowed to one user, without shell access
+A container with SSH allowed to one user, without shell access, with tor gateway

 Password is changed every 30 seconds, brure-force guessing is banned